shakfu/pyhola/README.md

 The compiled static `lib` files (compiled on 64bit macOS Catalina) and `include` files for the `adaptagrams` library are only included for convenience.

+You can compile your own more recent libs and just drop them into this project.

+## Future Directions:

+- use nanobind instead of pybind11 for a miminal binding.

 ## Implementation